Carfin Shamrock F.C.: Controversies

-In the 1889–90 Lanarkshire Cup, the Shamrock beat Wishaw Thistle F.C.
-9–1 in a replay, but an appeal (seemingly because of a delay to the kick-off for want of a ball) saw another replay, which also ended in a draw; with the competition stalled, Wishaw proposed re-drawing the second round in toto, and, when that was voted down, withdrew.
+In the 1889–90 Lanarkshire Cup, the Shamrock beat Wishaw Thistle 9–1 in a replay, but an appeal (seemingly because of a delay to the kick-off for want of a ball) saw another replay, which also ended in a draw; with the competition stalled, Wishaw proposed re-drawing the second round in toto, and, when that was voted down, withdrew.
 Shamrock lost its second round tie at Royal Albert and protested against the state of the ground, and that the umpires were neutral; this protest was dismissed.

 A different type of controversy came out of the club's triumph in the Coatbridge Express Trophy in 1889–90.
 This competition was later known as the Lanarkshire Consolation Cup and was for clubs who had been knocked out of the Lanarkshire Cup in the early rounds.
-For the final of the Trophy against Motherwell F.C., Carfin borrowed four reserves from Celtic F.C., who had only played second XI football during the season, so were not barred by the rules of the Lanarkshire Cup.
+For the final of the Trophy against Motherwell, Carfin borrowed four reserves from Celtic, who had only played second XI football during the season, so were not barred by the rules of the Lanarkshire Cup.
 Carfin duly won 4–1 and survived a protest, although the relevant tournament rule was amended afterwards to prevent players who had played in second XI tournaments from playing for other clubs.
 As a consequence of the rule change, the Shamrock refused to defend its trophy after losing 7–1 to Airdrieonians in the main competition's semi-final.

-The club's new ground in 1892 caused problems because of the pitch markings; both Airdriehill F.C. and Motherwell protested Cup defeats, the former on the basis that the touchlines were not in place (and also that local fans threw stones at the players as they left the village), the latter on the basis that the centre circle and the six yard penalty curves around the posts were missing, but there were lines across the pitch at the 6, 12, and 18 yard lines.
+The club's new ground in 1892 caused problems because of the pitch markings; both Airdriehill and Motherwell protested Cup defeats, the former on the basis that the touchlines were not in place (and also that local fans threw stones at the players as they left the village), the latter on the basis that the centre circle and the six yard penalty curves around the posts were missing, but there were lines across the pitch at the 6, 12, and 18 yard lines.